mml555/jewgo-app/frontend/TROUBLESHOOTING.md

 2. **Reset location permissions**:
    - Clear browser data for your site
    - Refresh the page
-   - The location prompt should appear after 2 seconds
+   - The location prompt should appear immediately when the page loads

 3. **Manual location request**:
    - Click the "Near Me" filter in the action buttons
    - This will trigger a location request

+4. **Reset location permission in the app**:
+   - If you previously denied location access, the app remembers this
+   - Use the location reset feature in the action buttons to show the prompt again

 ### Location access denied